20tab/django-political-map/README.md

 Django application to store geolocalized places and organize them according to political hierarchy.

+Note: this project doesn't require GeoDjango or Gis fields, you should save geographical data in your own model in order to perform gis queries.

 Features:
 - store your geographic data in a single model
 - provide address and process it to automatically fill all geo informations